dell/terraform-provider-powermax/about/COMMITTER_GUIDE.md

 ### Do

-* Always follow the defined coding guideline
+* Keep it simple.
+* Good work, your best every time.
 * Keep the design of your software clean and maintainable.
 * Squash your commits, avoid merges.
+* Be active.
+Committers that are not active may have their permissions suspended.
 * Write tests for all your deliverables.
 * Automate everything.
-* Maintain a high code coverage, equal to or greater than 90%.
+* Maintain a high code coverage.
 * Keep an open communication with other Committers.
 * Ask questions.
 * Document your contributions and remember to keep it simple.